 Unmanaged blood sugar levels throughout pregnancy can result in a heavier birth weight for baby, the need for delivery by cesarean section, premature delivery, high blood pressure, and a higher likelihood of your child developing type 2 diabetes later in life.

-Whether you’re thinking about becoming pregnant or you already have a little one on the way, schedule an appointment with your Baylor St. Luke’s Medical Group OB/GYN to create a plan for having a healthy pregnancy and find out more about the services offered at CHI St. Luke’s Health Family Birthing Centers.
+Whether you’re thinking about becoming pregnant or you already have a little one on the way, schedule an appointment with your Baylor St. Luke’s Medical Group OB/GYN to create a plan for having a healthy pregnancy and find out more about the services offered at St. Luke’s Health Family Birthing Centers.

 CDC | Gestational Diabetes